sandydoo/ember-is-mobile/README.md

 ```

-#### Importing
+### Directly

-This addon also shims isMobile.js, so you can import it yourself if you need to.
+This addon also re-exports `isMobile.js`, so you can import it yourself if you need to.
 In most cases you should use the service instead.

 ```js
 import isMobile from 'ember-is-mobile';